influxdata/docs-v2/content/influxdb/cloud/organizations/buckets/bucket-schema/_index.md

   ```

 #### No measurement schemas
-If you attempt to write to a bucket that has schema-type `explicit` but doesn't have a measurement schema, the
+If you attempt to write to a bucket that has schema-type `explicit` that doesn't have a measurement schema, the
-bucket rejects write attempts.
+bucket rejects write attempts and returns the following error:

-The output is the following:

 ```sh
 Error: failed to write data: schema: bucket "my_explicit_bucket" contains